 On 11 August 2020, the Company and a third party incorporated a subsidiary, GM Medical Paincare Pte.
-Ltd. ("GMMP"), a company incorporated in Singapore and the Company subscribed for 51 shares at \$1 each, which represented an equity interest of 51%.
+Ltd. ("GMMP"), a company incorporated in Singapore and the Company subscribed for 51 ordinary shares at \$1 each, which represented an equity interest of 51%.

-On 23 September 2020, the Company and a third party incorporated a subsidiary, Ready Fit Physiotherapy Private Limited ("RFP"), a company incorporated in Singapore and the Company subscribed for 51 shares at \$1 each, which represented an equity interest of 51%.
+On 23 September 2020, the Company and a third party incorporated a subsidiary, Ready Fit Physiotherapy Private Limited ("RFP"), a company incorporated in Singapore and the Company subscribed for 51 ordinary shares at \$1 each, which represented an equity interest of 51%.

-On 8 October 2020, the Company incorporated a wholly-owned subsidiary, Singapore Paincare Solutions Pte.
-Ltd., a company incorporated in Singapore with a cash consideration of \$100.
+On 8 October 2020, the Company incorporated a wholly-owned subsidiary, Singapore Paincare Wellness Pte.
+Ltd. (formerly known as Singapore Paincare Solution Pte.
+Ltd.), a company incorporated in Singapore with a cash consideration of \$100.